rtazaki1205/opacfractal/README.md

 This package allows to compute optical properties of fractal dust aggregates by means of a statistical distribution model of monomers.
-This code has been tested by comparing T-Matrix Method in [Tazaki et al. 2016](https://ui.adsabs.harvard.edu/abs/2016ApJ...823...70T) for scattering matrix elements and [Tazaki and Tanala 2018](https://ui.adsabs.harvard.edu/abs/2016ApJ...823...70T) for the opacity and asymmetry parameter.
+This code has been tested by comparing the results obtained by the T-Matrix Method in [Tazaki et al. 2016](https://ui.adsabs.harvard.edu/abs/2016ApJ...823...70T) for scattering matrix elements and [Tazaki and Tanala 2018](https://ui.adsabs.harvard.edu/abs/2016ApJ...823...70T) for the opacity and asymmetry parameter.

 # Terms of use